 \subsection{Error Analysis of LLM on RE-reasoning}

-\paragraph{Simple reasoning strategy.} We analyze the explanations of vanilla LLMs using a random reasoning strategy.
+\header{Simple reasoning strategy} We analyze the explanations of vanilla LLMs using a random reasoning strategy.
 For this stage, we select Qwen2.5-14B-Instruct and GPT-4o.
-From their explanations, we identify two common failure patterns. \textit{First}, failing to focus on semantics that truly convey relation.
+From their explanations, we identify two common failure patterns. \textit{First}, failing to focus on semantics that truly convey the relation.
 When matching two sentences, LLMs frequently focus on irrelevant tokens in the second sentence, aiming to align with the relation conveyed in the first.
 We provide a simplified example in Table~\ref{tab:error_pattern_1}.
-In this case, LLMs incorrectly focus on two names in the second sentence in order to mimic the relation of \texttt{per:alternate\_name} in the first sentence. \textit{Second}, failing to align with the abstraction level defined in the RE human-annotation schema.
-Without the human-crafted descriptions of relation labels, LLMs struggle to distinguish between similar human-defined relations, e.g., \texttt{org:country\_of\_headquarters} and \texttt{org:city\_of\_headquarters}.
-It's also a common challenge in one-shot and few-shot RE.
+In this case, LLMs incorrectly focus on two names in the second sentence in order to mimic the relation of \textsc{per:alternate\_name} in the first sentence. \textit{Second}, failing to align with the granularity of the RE human-annotation schema.
+Without the human-crafted descriptions of relation labels, LLMs struggle to distinguish between similar human-defined relations, e.g., \textsc{org:country\_of\_headquarters} and \textsc{org:city\_of\_headquarters}.

-\paragraph{\ours.} Then, we evaluate the quality of LLM explanations at three stages: (i) vanilla LLMs with the \ours framework, and after RL training, (ii) with only accuracy reward and (iii) with both \reward and accuracy reward.
-We select Qwen2.5-14B-Instruct and Phi-4 across two datasets.
-For each LLM–dataset–stage combination, we sample 40 explanations, with 10 explanations per category (TP, TN, FP, FN).